unibo-dtm-se-2324-graphproject/report./sections/03-design/index.md

 The data handling within the Graph Website is minimal since the primary function is to visualize equations rather than store user data persistently.
 However, the application does involve the following data-related aspects:

-- **User Input**: The application captures user input for equations and ranges, which are processed in real time to generate graphs.
+- **User Input**: The application captures user input for equations and ranges, which are processed in real-time to generate graphs.

 - **Graph Data**: Data representing the X and Y coordinates for the graphs is generated based on the mathematical equations provided by the users.
 This data is transient and is only held in memory during the session.

-- **Stateless Design**: The application follows a stateless design approach, meaning that it does not retain user data between sessions.
+- **Stateless Design**: The application follows a stateless design approach, meaning it does not retain user data between sessions.
 Each interaction is independent, allowing users to start fresh without previous inputs affecting new graph generations.